HomeArticlesPositioning

 ViewCR AngulationPetrous Ridge Position

-PA (straight)0° — perpendicularFills lower two-thirds of orbits
+PA (straight)0° — perpendicularFills the orbits

 Caldwell (15°)15° caudadLower third of orbits